ryo33/mry/README.md

 Mry supports types that don't implement `Send` for both in arguments and return type by wrapping them in [`SendWrapper`](https://docs.rs/send_wrapper/latest/send_wrapper/index.html) in the background.
 If you need working with non-Send types, you have to specify `#[mry::mry(non_send(Your::Type::Path, Another::Type::Path))]` for non-`Send` types other than raw pointers.
 Raw pointers are wrapped always with no configuration.

+Also `skip` attribute is another option for non-`Send` types if you don't need to mock them.

 ```rust
 #[mry::mry(non_send(Rc, NotSendValue))] // You cannot write generics fields here like `Rc<String>`
 impl DataHandler {